-- Both DCD and LD-PPW could be presented as equal options without indicating preference for either option - LD-PPW could only be discussed with surrogates in certain circumstances, such as when DCD is unlikely to be successful - DCD could be framed as the usual practice (default option), but LD-PPW would also need to be discussed - LD-PPW could be offered only when the family independently requests this option, however this would limit it to better informed families or surrogates - Additionally, when LD-PPW is discussed, teams must be prepared to decide whether LD-PPW followed by DCD is an option
+178 c) The work group discussed options for presenting LD-PPW and reconciling the practices of 179 LD-PPW and DCD.
+The decision to withdraw life support must be separated from the 180 discussion of the options for donation, just as has been established for DCD.
+After the 181 decision to withdraw life support is made, several approaches to discussing LD-PPW could 182 be considered: 183 Both DCD and LD-PPW could be presented as equal options without indicating 184 preference for either option 185 LD-PPW could only be discussed with surrogates in certain circumstances, such as 186 when DCD is unlikely to be successful 187 DCD could be framed as the usual practice (default option), but LD-PPW would also 188 need to be discussed 189 • LD-PPW could be offered only when the family independently requests this option, 190 however this would limit it to better informed families or surrogates 191 Additionally, when LD-PPW is discussed, teams must be prepared to decide 192 whether LD-PPW followed by DCD is an option 193 5.

-194 5.
 Public Trust.

-The work group discussed the possibility that LD-PPW could be perceived by the public as violating the Dead Donor Rule.
-The concern was raised that LD-PPW would reinforce the perception that the donation and transplant community look like "vultures."
-However, the effect of LD-PPW is difficult to predict.
-Some ethicists have suggested that practices such as LD-PPW might instead be welcomed by some families if it were perceived as another viable approach to supporting the surrogate's preferences for end-of-life care for the potential donor.
+194 The work group discussed the possibility that LD-PPW could be perceived by the public as violating the 195 Dead Donor Rule.
+The concern was raised that LD-PPW would reinforce the perception that the 196 donation and transplant community look like "vultures."
+However, the effect of LD-PPW is difficult to 197 predict.
+Some ethicists have suggested that practices such as LD-PPW might instead be welcomed 198 by some families if it were perceived as another viable approach to supporting the surrogate's 199 preferences for end-of-life care for the potential donor.6 200 6.

-201 6.
 Operational / practical / policy considerations.

-There are a number of operational and practical concerns - some of which raise ethical issues that would need to be carefully considered.

-- a) Much of the policy and clinical practice of living donor evaluation is focused on establishing that the long-term risks of donation to the donor's health are reasonable in relation to the benefits to be gained (i.e. health benefits for the recipient and non-medical benefits for some donors), and that the donor has a thorough understanding of the potential risks and benefits of the donation decision.
+201 There are a number of operational and practical concerns - some of which raise ethical issues that 202 would need to be carefully considered.
+203 a) Much of the policy and clinical practice of living donor evaluation is focused on establishing that 204 the long-term risks of donation to the donor's health are reasonable in relation to the benefits to 205 be gained (i.e. health benefits for the recipient and non-medical benefits for some donors), and 206 that the donor has a thorough understanding of the potential risks and benefits of the donation 207 decision.
 However, neither of those considerations pertains to the LD-PPW scenario.
-In this scenario, the potential donor is not expected to have long-term survival.
-The potential donor does not have the ability to participate in medical decision-making.
-The surrogate's decisions about organ donation may be primarily viewed from the perspective of appropriate end-of-life care, rather than weighing adverse long-term health effects due to organ procurement.
-Given these distinctions between the existing practice of live organ donation versus LD-PPW, some OPTN policy related to living donation (as it applied to LD-PPW) would merit revision if LD-PPW were to be more widely adopted. - b) As currently considered, LD-PPW could only occur in an OPTN member hospital.
-This is because OPTN policy restricts recovery of living donor organs to OPTN member transplant centers. .Also, transplant surgeons cannot travel to a different hospital to perform a living donor nephrectomy given medical licensure and credentialing requirements under applicable state law and hospital policy.
-Accordingly, in some cases, an LD-PPW candidate would need to be transferred to an
+In this 208 scenario, the potential donor is not expected to have long-term survival.
+The potential donor does 209 not have the ability to participate in medical decision-making.
+The surrogate's decisions about 210 organ donation may be primarily viewed from the perspective of appropriate end-of-life care, 211 rather than weighing adverse long-term health effects due to organ procurement.
+Given these 212 distinctions between the existing practice of live organ donation versus LD-PPW, some OPTN 213 policy related to living donation (as it applied to LD-PPW) would merit revision if LD-PPW were to 214 be more widely adopted.